rancher/docs/content/rancher/v2.x/en/k8s-in-rancher/projects-and-namespaces/_index.md

 ### Moving Namespaces to Another Project

-Cluster admins and members may occasionally need to move a namespace to another project, such as when a project runs out of hardware resources to support all of its existing namespaces.
+Cluster admins and members may occasionally need to move a namespace to another project, such as when you want a different team to start using the application.

 1. From the **Global** view, open the cluster that contains the namespace you want to move.